Bundles of generalized theta functions over abelian surfaces: Introduction

-The Jordan totient appearing above is defined in terms of prime factorization.
+The Jordan totient $\left\{\,\,\,\right\}$ appearing above is defined in terms of prime factorization.
 Specifically, for any integer $h\geq 2$, we decompose into powers of primes.
-We set where The symbol is set to $1$ if $h=1$.
+We set where The Jordan totient is set to $1$ if $h=1$.

-A description of the Verlinde bundles in arbitrary generality is proposed in Conjecture \ref{cj} of Section \ref{asd}.
-The semihomogeneous bundles $\mathbf W(\mathsf P)$ of Section \ref{wp} enter the conjectured expression.